scrapjs/gain/readme.md

 ```

 * `input` is a list of input channels, eg. `[leftValues, rightValues]`.
 * `output` is a list of output channels, optional.
+If omitted, input is used for output.
 * `gain` can be an array for a-rate or direct value for k-rate param.

 Returns output list, if any, otherwise rewrites input arrays.